Foldex/AdwSteamGtk/README.md

 Simply reinstall the skin afterwards to update.

+You may also launch with the `-c` flag to force an update check and show a notification instead of showing the window.

+`flatpak run io.github.Foldex.AdwSteamGtk -c`

 ## Building

 It is recommended to use [Gnome Builder](https://wiki.gnome.org/Apps/Builder) or `flatpak-builder` to build the project.